rpdeo/swagger-snippets/README.md

 Swagger already provides [swagger-editor](https://swagger.io/swagger-editor/) which is a browser-based editor to edit Swagger spec files.
 Easiest way to get it going on your local machine is with docker.
 But we are Emacs addicts, hence this repository (sigh).

 `yaml-mode` is convenient in `Emacs` to edit Swagger specification files.
 With addition of `outline-minor-mode` for tree folding and unfolding within a yaml-mode buffer and snippet files from this repo, editing Swagger spec is a breeze.
-The snippet files take inspiration from swagger-editor's editor-autosuggest-snippets plugin and in few cases extends them.
+The snippet files take inspiration from swagger-editor's [editor-autosuggest-snippets](https://github.com/swagger-api/swagger-editor/blob/master/src/plugins/editor-autosuggest-snippets/snippets.js) plugin and in few cases extends them.

 Feel free to suggest bug fixes or further additions, if this is useful to you.

-# How to configure Emacs so this is useful
+# How to configure Emacs so these snippets are useful

+First, your need a recent enough `emacs`, `yasnippet`, `yaml-mode`, `outline-mode` and `use-package` installed and configured.
+See Emacs manual and package installation sections for instructions.

 My `emacs` `yaml-mode` config is as below.
 As explained `outline-minor-mode` helps with folding/unfolding of subtrees (Swagger files will get large even